-Supposedly frozen in time, horseshoe crabs are often hailed as “living fossils” by the media.
-Yet, appearances can be misleading.
-Evolution didn’t really leave these invertebrates behind.
-They’ve transformed quite a bit over the past half-billion years.
+The 25 millimeter-wide Lunataspis aurora crawled over Manitoba 445 million years ago, making these fossils the world’s oldest-known horseshoe crabs.
+Four species in the family Limulidae are with us today.
+Horseshoe crabs are often called “living fossils,” but evolution didn’t really leave these invertebrates behind.
 For instance, some prehistoric species had limbs that split out into two branches, but today's specimens have only one.

 In fact, they aren’t even crustaceans.
-Unlike real crabs and their kin, horseshoe “crabs” lack antennae.
-So, where do the strange ocean-dwellers belong on the arthropod family tree?
+Unlike real crabs and their kin, horseshoe crabs lack antennae.
 Biologists classify them as chelicerates, a subphylum that also includes arachnids.
-Members possess two main body segments and a pair of unique, pincer-like feeding appendages called chelicerae (hence the name).
+Members possess two main body segments and a pair of unique, pincer-like feeding appendages called chelicerae.

-Large compound eyes rest on the sides of their shells.
-Come mating season, these bean-shaped units help amorous crabs locate a partner.
+Large compound eyes rest on the sides of their shells, allowing horseshoe crabs to locate partners during mating season.
 Behind each one, there’s a small, primitive photoreceptor called a lateral eye.
 Towards the front of the shell are two tiny median eyes and a single endoparietal eye.
-On its underside, a horseshoe has two “ventral eyes,” which presumably help it navigate while swimming.
+On its underside, a horseshoe has two “ventral eyes,” which may help it navigate while swimming.

-Most interesting to scientists are the compound pair.
+Most interesting to scientists is the compound pair.
 By virtue of their relatively simple wiring, they’re easy to study and have taught us a great deal about how our own eyes function.

 Walking around on the ocean floor is generally how horseshoe crabs get from point A to point B. Nevertheless, young ones will often flip over and start propelling themselves through the water, using their gills as extra paddles.
 With age, they do this less frequently.

-Both larvae and fully grown horseshoes eat aquatic worms.
+Both larvae and fully grown horseshoe crabs eat aquatic worms.
 Though adults will also devour algae and carrion, they predominantly consume clams and mussels.
-When feeding time comes, these low-profile predators mash food between the spiky upper regions of their legs before pushing it into the mouth.
+These low-profile predators mash food between the spiky upper regions of their legs before pushing it into their mouths.

 Every year in May and June, the bay becomes the largest Atlantic horseshoe crab spawning zone on Earth.
 During the night, a female will climb ashore with a male (or several) in hot pursuit.
 After she digs a hole and deposits her eggs, the males fertilize them.
 Migratory shore birds descend upon the bay in huge numbers, fattening themselves on the nutrient-rich eggs.
-Among these avians are scores of red knots, which use the crab fest as a final pit stop during their yearly migration from the Arctic to South America.
+Among them are hundreds of red knots, which use the crab fest as a pit stop during their yearly migration from the Arctic to South America.

-A mother can lay as many as 90,000 eggs per clutch.
-Even so, it’s estimated that only about 10 of those individual embryos will ever become adults.
-Before they get a chance to hatch, fish, sea turtles, and birds gorge themselves on the eggs.
-With so many animals utterly dependent on this fodder, nesting horseshoe crabs are vital to the ecology of Delaware Bay and countless other regions around the world.
+A female horseshoe crab can lay as many as 90,000 eggs per clutch.
+Only about 10 of those individual embryos will ever become adults.
+Fish, sea turtles, and birds gorge themselves on the eggs.
+With so many animals dependent on this fodder, nesting horseshoe crabs are vital to the ecology of Delaware Bay and other coastal regions around the world.

-When it comes to reproduction, females also mature more slowly: While males are ready to mate by age 8 or 9, their counterparts don’t start breeding until age 10 or 11.
+When it comes to reproduction, females also mature more slowly.
+While males are ready to mate by age 8 or 9, females don’t start breeding until age 10 or 11.

-Strange coloration isn’t the only remarkable thing about horseshoe crab blood.
-Shorelines are downright squalid: a single gram of undersea sediment contains roughly 1 billion bacteria.
-Unlike us, the arthropods lack infection-fighting white blood cells.
-Instead, special cells called amebocytes attack pathogens in the horseshoe crab's body by sealing them inside a gooey physical barrier, thus halting the malady’s spread.
+Horseshoe crabs also lack infection-fighting white blood cells.
+Instead, special cells called amebocytes attack pathogens in the horseshoe crab's body by sealing them inside a gooey physical barrier and halting their spread.